SKIN/IN SITU

 Ruby Chen (B. 2001)

-Chen’s work has recently been exhibited by NADA, NYC, Komune, NYC, and Alexia Project, Shanghai, among others.
-The artist’s work has been reviewed by publications such as Elephant Art Magazine, IMPULSE Magazine, office magazine, and HAZZE Media, among others.
+Chen’s work has recently been exhibited internationally by New Art Dealers Alliance (NADA), NYC, LUmkA, London, and Alexia Project, Shanghai.
+The artist’s works have been featured in publications such as Flash Art, Elephant Art Magazine, Office Magazine, IMPULSE Magazine, and Hypebae, among others.

 Nina Gonzalez (B. 2001)